damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-Below is an example of a changeScriptTalkMessages method with accompanying methods of Character object which allows to dynamically change script talk template based on user data (objects/Character.js):
+Below is an example of a changeScriptTalkMessages method with accompanying methods of Character object which allows to dynamically change script talk template based on user data:

 ```
+//objects/Character.js file:

 changeScriptTalkMessages({ category, from, type }) {
   const wordsToSearchAndReplace = this.setWordsToSearchAndReplace()